Can Grammarly Replace an Editor?

 Is Grammarly the best editor?

-I put the word editing in quotes because Grammarly and ProWritingAid assist us with copyediting and proofreading, not editing.
+I put the word editing in quotes because Grammarly and ProWritingAid assist us with copyediting and proofreading, not with editing.

 ProWritingAid is especially helpful for improving fiction.
 It considers dialogue tags and pacing and gives more detailed writing recommendations.
-People generally prefer ProWritingAid over Grammarly for book manuscripts and other long pieces of writing.

 Should I use Grammarly to edit my book?